Thank you, for your interest in our Komondors!

 Our Female Komondor/Dam:

-Our female dog, Rogue is a purebred Komondor, and she was tested as a puppy for hip dysplasia by a veterinary.
-She was vaccinated but not registered and she was born in 2020.
-She has proved to be an excellent mother as she has a gentle protective nature with her puppies and us.
+Our female dog, Rogue, is a purebred Komondor.
+She was tested as a puppy for hip dysplasia by a veterinarian and was vaccinated, though not registered.
+Born in 2020, she has proved to be an excellent mother with a gentle and protective nature towards her puppies and us.

 Training:

 Our Komondors have not been difficult to train.
-They are eager to spend time with us and they respond to commands without the need for constant treats.
+They are eager to spend time with us and respond to commands without needing treats.
 The owner’s voice and displeasure are usually enough to make the dog understand the rules.

-Komondors excel at working solo, making decisions for the wellbeing of its flock without direction from a master.
-Both of our Komondors are very alert to danger, and they stay up all night to protect us and the animals from the coyotes that lurk around our farm at night.
-We have not lost any of our livestock to predators since we have purchased our Komondors, and we love them as family dogs too.
+Komondors excel at working solo, making decisions for the well-being of their flock without direction from a master.
+Our Komondors are very alert to danger.
+They stay up all night to protect us and the animals from the coyotes that lurk around our farm at night.
+We have not lost any of our livestock to predators since we purchased our Komondors.
+We love them as family dogs too.
 It is nice to be able to sleep without the worry of losing your livestock and to be able to leave our home knowing that everyone is safe and protected.

-Feel free to email us or call us if you are interested in purchasing a puppy or if you have any questions concerning our Komondors.
+Please feel free to email us at info@wildacres.ca or call us if you’re interested in purchasing a puppy or if you have any questions about our Komondors.

 (250) 546-6561 home